 Hotel Del Coronado

-San Diego's preeminent hotel is also one of the area's most haunted places.
+San Diego's pre-eminent hotel, also known as the Hotel Del or "the Del," is also one of the area's most haunted places.
 One Hotel Del Coronado ghost is reportedly that of Kate Morgan, a young woman believed to have committed suicide on the steps of the hotel that lead to the ocean.

-Located in Los Angeles, the former mansion of the icon of illusion is said to be haunted by his spirit.
+Located in Los Angeles, the former mansion of the icon of illusion is said to be haunted by his spirit, ironic given Houdini's vigorous debunking of mediums, ghosts, and seances.
 Footsteps are commonly heard, and many apparitions of a dark man have also been reported.
 The estate is not open for public visits but if you're truly interested, you can rent the mansion for long-term stays.

 Tour Haunted California